33-Year-Old Designated Hitter – Toronto Blue Jays

 Kendrys Morales Contract Information:

-Agreed to a one-year, $5.25 million contract with the Mariners in January of 2013, avoiding arbitration.
+Agreed to a three-year, $33 million contract with the Blue Jays in November of 2016.

 To instantly reveal our fantasy analysis of every player – including Kendrys Morales – simply subscribe now.

 |Preseason||Subscribe now to see our 2016 projections for Kendrys Morales||3-Year Averages||136||552||498||58||130||48||28||0||20||80||0||0||44||97||0||4||6||.261||.326||.438||.764|

 |Last 14 Games||50||7||17||4||0||3||12||1||6||0||0||1||1||0||.340||.358||.600||.958|

 Kendrys Morales Split Stats (View Full Split Stats)